pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-14-santa-maria-di-leuca-siesta-signore.md

 image: "IMG_7690.jpg"
 author: "Pieter Jan"
 gpx: ""
-summary: "We're trying to get things done.
+summary: "The Vite & Rêves crew are trying to get things done.
 Siesta got in the way."
 ---

 `At: Santa Maria di Leuca, Italy`